 BLAST has different programs to align sequences of nucleotides, proteins, etc. It consists of other multiple BLAST programs, but the basic kinds of BLAST are as follows:

 It is a type of blast where the query sequence is a nucleotide and the target sequence is also a nucleotide, i.e., it is a nucleotide against a nucleotide.

 Blastp is a protein-to-protein blast where the query sequence is a protein and the target sequence is also a protein.

 In this type of blast, the query sequence is a nucleotide sequence and the target is a protein sequence/database.
 First, the nucleotide sequence is converted into its protein sequence in three reading frames, then it is searched against the protein.

 In tblastn, the query is a protein and the target is a nucleotide sequence/database.
 Here, the protein sequence is searched against a nucleotide database which is translated to its corresponding proteins.
 The translation occurs in all reading frames, but the reading frame is only for the conventional 5’ to 3’ site in the databases, therefore, only 3 reading frames are compared.

 It is a type of blast in which the nucleotide sequence is against the nucleotide database but at the protein level.
-In other words, the nucleotide query sequence and the target sequences are both translated into their corresponding protein sequences and then aligned together.
+In other words, the nucleotide query and target sequences are translated into their corresponding protein sequences and then aligned together.
 Both the query and the target are translated in all 6 reading frames.